BushraAbukarn/2.-Longitudinal-Analysis-of-Psychological-Treatments-/README.md

 ## This project was designed to examine the effectiveness of psychological treatments, specifically Cognitive Behavioral Therapy (CBT) and Mindfulness-Based Cognitive Therapy (MBCT), in alleviating depressive symptoms in diabetic patients.
-The analysis was conducted using a Mixed Effects Regression Model.
 ### Intro
 A brief introduction was given about what diabetes was and the differences between the two types of diabetes.
 Additionally, the introduction also included an explanation of the two psychological treatments and their impact on diabetic patients.